4.67 from 18 votes

 • Golden Graham cereal

-How to Make Cheerio Balls
+How to Make Peanut Butter Cheerio Balls

 • Step One: Line a cupcake pan with cupcake liners.
 Set aside.

-• Step Two: In a large microwave-safe mixing bowl, melt the butter and marshmallows at 20 second intervals in the microwave.
+• Step Two: In a large microwave-safe mixing bowl, melt the butter and marshmallows at 20-second intervals in the microwave.
 Mix in between each interval.
 It takes about 90 seconds to melt.

 • Step Three: Add the honey and peanut butter to the mixing bowl.
 Whisk until ingredients are combined.